mlabs-haskell/hydra-auction/doc/on_chain_spec.md

   , utxoNonce :: UtxoRef
   -- ^ The seller consumed this utxo input in the auction announcement -- transaction that provided the auction lot to the auction.
+  , minDepositSize :: Natural
+  -- ^ Minimal desposit amount, for which seller may include bidder -- in the list of approved.
+Checked only off-chain.
   }
 ```